-To be considered a FPM in the City of Alexandria and Arlington County, a person needs to obtain a Northern Virginia FPM card.
+A FPM must have a Northern Virginia FPM card.
 This card is a photo identification issued by ORS Interactive, Inc., and it is proof that the card holder has passed an accredited food safety exam within the last five years.

 How to Obtain a Northern Virginia FPM Card